 - Enter the conference fee in the "Single Transaction $$ Increase to" field.

 - Submit the form.

 - If the charge does not go through, contact firstname.lastname@example.org for assistance.
 The Merchant Category Code (MCC) may need to be opened for the card to post.

-- Individual who have a Purdue Travel card:
+- Individuals who have a Purdue Travel Card: